tracotr/3013-Algorithms/Assignments/P02/README.md

 - Will change if it gets fixed

-Here's it running in replit
+-Here's it running in replit
 <img src="1.png" width="800">
 <img src="2.png" width="800">
 <img src="3.png" width="800">